RickStrahl/Westwind.WebView/README.md

 and provides built in Interop support
 * A JavaScript Interop class that simplifies calling into JavaScript from .NET

 The WebView Handler is meant to be used when you need to do a lot of Interop between your .NET and JavaScript code.
-It ties together the WebView intialization, calling of methods in JavaScript and receiving callbacks back into .NET from JavaScript and hooking common events that you might have to deal with.
+It ties together the WebView initialization, calling of methods in JavaScript and receiving callbacks back into .NET from JavaScript and hooking common events that you might have to deal with.

 ## Installation
 To install the library install the NuGet package from: